sschwindt/hydro-informatics/docs/source/geopy/geo-raster.rst

 slackwaters, which are a so-called morphological unit.

-   **Note**: Instream morphological units aid to describe the geospatial organization of fluvial landforms, which play and important role in ecohydraulic analyses and river restoration.
+   **Note**: Instream morphological units aid to describe the geospatial organization of fluvial land forms, which play and important role in ecohydraulic analyses and river restoration.
 For example, pool units describe deep water zones with low flow velocity, riffle are typicall characterized by shallow water depths and high velocity, and    slackwaters are shallow flow zones with low flow velocity (many juvenile fish love slackwaters). `Wyrick and Pasternack (2014) <https://www.sciencedirect.com/science/article/pii/S0169555X14000099>`__ introduce the delineation of morphological units and an open-access